Skip to content

 While this can be a good thing, it also means that crowdsourcing projects aren’t as easy to manage and control as traditional internal projects.
 That’s because a company can’t control the behavior of every participant in the process.

-For a hilarious example of how this can go wrong, check out the New Zealand government’s attempts to seek public submissions on the design of its new flag, including the classic lazer-eyed kiwi.
+For a hilarious example of how this can go wrong, check out the New Zealand government’s attempts to seek public submissions on the design of its new flag, including the classic lazer-eyed kiwi

 Risk of inconsistent outcomes